 There can be problems after implant surgery, whether you have tissue expansion or the implant put in directly.

-The main long term problem after implant surgery is that a fibrous capsule may form around the implant.
-Although silicone is safe, it is still foreign to the body.
-The normal reaction of the body to any foreign tissue is to form a fibrous covering around it.
-The fibrous covering is known as a capsule.
+The main long term problem after implant surgery is that a fibrous covering might form around the implant.
+Silicone is safe but it is still foreign to the body.
+It is a normal reaction for the body to form a fibrous capsule around it.

 Over some years, the capsule can shrink and squeeze the implant.
 Doctors call this capsular contracture.
-It happens in about 1 in 6 patients.
-It makes the breast painful and hard and changes it's shape.
+It makes the breast painful and hard and changes its shape.
 If the shape changes a lot, the implant might need to be taken out and replaced.

 Longer term problems with body tissue reconstruction